 Even though just washing your hair can feel impossible with a new baby, make sure to prioritize YOUR dental care too!
-It's important for parents to be cavity free.
+It's important for parents to be cavity-free.
 This lowers the number of bad bacteria in our mouths, thereby lowering the chances of passing it onto our little ones.

 We recommend parents brush for their children until 9/10 years old.
 Which is sometimes a shock.
 Learning to brush teeth is an important skill that builds independence and capability, so definitely give them the opportunity to try first.
 After they brush, a parent should be going in to ensure complete plaque removal.
-Most kids' brains don't develop the coordination of spatial function (where there hand is in their mouth and ability to move the brush in the correct manner) until 9 or 10.
-They just can't process how to brush the inside and outside surfaces of their teeth as well as an adult does.
+Most kids' brains don't develop the coordination of spatial function (where their hand is in their mouth and ability to move the brush in the correct manner) until 9 or 10.
+They just can't process how to brush the inside and outside surfaces of their teeth, as well as an adult, does.
 We see a significant difference in the amount of decay and gingivitis present in kids who are left to their own devices vs a parent who is involved with the process.
 Once a day flossing and twice a day (for two minutes) brushing is ideal.